elad-m/Airtable-Scraper/README.md

 STEPS:
-  1. Find the data part in the website, specifically the addresses of the companies.
+  1. Find and collect the data part in the website, specifically the addresses of the companies.
   2. Visit each web address and look for these keywords: "Student", "Part-Time" and "Intern"